aykevl/nrf-dfu/README.md

 characteristics: an info characteristic with various parameters (flash size, page size, application start address, etc.) and a write/notify characteristic for calls and return values.
 With that, an application can erase pages and write new pages.
-Finally, it can call a reset to enter the bootloader.
+Finally, it can call a reset to enter the application.

 Note that the protocol also includes an internal buffer as big as a flash page.
 It can be written to using the buffer characteristic or the buffer command, and